perrochon/Fiji_Macros/README.md

 The tutorial will also not teach any coding skills, and it's very likely you will need to modify the macro.
 The key elements are there, but this is not a supported and finished product.
 The macro and tutorial will get you most of the way, though.

+## Measure_Macro.jim
+This automates Analyze-Measure (ctrl-M) across a directory with images and corresponding ROI sets and creates a single CSV with the area (and also mean gray value for one channel) for each ROI.
+It does not generate the ROIs.

 ---